Designing the Concept

 Desktop Vignettes: Late Night Pinnings

-If you are interested in commissioning a Butterfly Project, please contact me directly.
 I am a licensed taxidermist and create artistic taxidermy work for private and public collections, educational exhibits, and commercial spaces.

 Each taxidermy project is meticulously documented for my own records as well as for the client’s records.
 This makes it easier for future conservation work and repairs later down the line, if need be.
-These two images (to the right) are excerpts from my latest butterfly exhibit taxidermy document.
+These two images (to the right) are excerpts from a butterfly exhibit taxidermy document.
 My documents include a taxidermy sheet with all taxidermy species’ information and any chemicals or adhesives used.
 I also like giving the client images and anecdotes of my process from start to finish.

 I conduct extensive research on each butterfly species I taxidermy.
 Each species has unique wing articulation, behaviors, and flight patterns and I want to be able to emulate how they lived in the final art work.
 My research includes field work, visits to local botanical gardens and butterfly aviaries, and studies of native plants, ecology, and geography.